Around and about Pittenweem

 Pittenweem is just a few miles from the famous university town of St.Andrews - also known as "the home of golf" - so it makes a very convenient place to stay if golf is your interest or the University or St Andrews' famous long, sandy beaches are what you're after.

-The Fife Coastal Path runs through Pittenweem along to other East Neuk villages.
+The Fife Coastal Path runs through Pittenweem along to other East Neuk villages - see an illustrated blog about a coastal walk here.
 For nature lovers, the Isle of May National Nature Reserve lies just off the coast and Tentsmuir Forest is about 20 miles away.

 The cities of Edinburgh, Dundee and Perth are convenient car day-trips from Pittenweem.